boltops-tools/lono/docs/_docs/tutorials/ec2/edit-native.md

 1. Compiling Different Templates with Lono
 2. Using Native CloudFormation Logical Constructs

 A major difference is when the conditional logic gets determined.
-When we use standard CloudFormation constructs, the logical decisions get made at **run-time**.
-When we use lono to produce multiple templates it happens at **compile time**.
+When we use standard CloudFormation constructs, the logical decisions are made at **run-time**.
+When we use lono to produce multiple templates it happen at **compile time**.
 Whether this is good or bad is really up to how you use it.
 Remember, "With great power comes great responsibility."